Yeshivat Kerem B'Yavneh: History

 Like all Yeshivot Hesder, Kerem B'Yavneh is a religious Zionist institution, advocating the position that the State of Israel is a concrete step forward in the coming of the final redemption.
-It also has an open outlook towards western culture, both with faculty holding university degrees and students attending university.
+It also has an open outlook towards Western culture, both with faculty holding university degrees and students attending university.

 Programs within the yeshiva include a Hesder track, a gap-year for overseas students, and a Kollel Rabbanut as well as a Kollel Ledayanut (a Kollel for training of religious court judges).

-The yeshiva has an enrollment of around 300 students, including students from Israel and from overseas, most of whom reside in dormitories on campus.
+The yeshiva had an enrollment of 296 students in 2021, making it the 9th biggest Hesder Yeshiva in Israel. including students from Israel and from overseas, most of whom reside in dormitories on campus.
 Overseas students come mainly from the United States, the United Kingdom, South Africa, and Canada, but also other countries.